DaJakerBoss/ezchroot/README.md

 This script ensures the proper chroot environment for any one with chroot.
 This script currently has extra support for Debian, Ubuntu, and WSL, but should work with anyone.

+The easychroot_changelog.txt should have everything you need for changes I have made, and version history.
+Eventually I will split this up into a stable and beta branch but for now who cares as long as it works.

 Enjoy!